microsoft/playwright/docs/src/test-reporter-api/class-reporter.md

 If your custom reporter does not print anything to the terminal, implement [`method: Reporter.printsToStdio`] and return `false`.
 This way, Playwright will use one of the standard terminal reporters in addition to your custom reporter to enhance user experience.

+**Merged report API notes**

+When merging mutliple [`blob`](./test-reporters#blob-reporter) reports via [`merge-reports`](./test-sharding#merge-reports-cli) CLI command, the same [Reporter] API is called to produce final reports and all existing reporters should work without any changes.
+There some subtle differences though which might affect some custom reporters.

+* Projects from different shards are always kept as separate [TestProject] objects.
+E.g. if project 'Desktop Chrome' was sharded across 5 machines then there will be 5 instances of projects with the same name in the config passed to [`method: Reporter.onBegin`].

 ## optional method: Reporter.onBegin
 * since: v1.10